DS202-at-ISU/lab-1-lab-1-team-10/README.md

 Github.
 On step 12.6, my changes finally appeared on the README on GitHub, and I have no issues with it.

-"This is a line from RSTUDIO" Shivansh Patel -
+“This is a line from RSTUDIO” Shivansh Patel - I was able to work on this lab without many errrs due to already having Git installed on my computer.
+My teammate Bach Nguyen had already created our group 10’s repository so I just had to clone it to my machine.
+Changing the file, committing and pushing were also simple and I was able to go through chapter 12’s instructions.